Stephen Clark Foster: Political career

 Foster achieved his first political office after statehood in 1850, when he was elected to the Los Angeles Common Council for a one-year term.
 In 1851 he was elected California state senator from Southern California, and served two years.

 In 1854, Foster was elected mayor of Los Angeles.
 He is credited with authorizing construction of the first public school in Los Angeles.
 Los Angeles was then said to be the toughest frontier town in the United States.
 It had a diverse population with simmering tensions after the war, as well as a "disorderly element".
 The surrounding territory was overrun by bandits driven from the gold mines of northern California southward into the cattle ranching counties.
 Numerous gamblers and criminals drifted into the city to escape the vigilantes of San Francisco.

 Mayor Foster, like most of the city's prominent citizens, was a member of the local vigilance committee and of the Los Angeles Rangers, the mounted body of volunteer police.
-In early 1854, Foster resigned his official position to lead a lynching mob.
+In early 1855, Foster resigned his official position to lead a lynch mob.
 After the lynching, the people held a special election and returned Foster to office for the remainder of his regular term.
 Foster was re-elected mayor in 1856.
 He resigned Sept.
 22, 1856, to act as executor for the large estate of his brother-in-law, Colonel Isaac Williams.

 Foster next served as a supervisor on the Los Angeles County Board of Supervisors for four terms.
 He was elected in 1856, 1858 and 1859.
 In 1857 he replaced Jonathan R. Scott, who resigned as county supervisor in March of that year.